 In the second, shorter snippet, understanding the syntax becomes more difficult, because the snippet takes a few shortcuts:

-• Use case elements are defined using the (some text) syntax, i.e., using normal parentheses.
-The existence of one or more such elements turn the diagram into a use case diagram, implicitly.
+syntax, i.e., using normal parentheses.
+The existence of one or more such elements turn the diagram into a use case diagram, implicitly. - Neither the

-• Neither the usecase elements nor the actor elements are explicitly defined.
-Whenever you create a connection, and PlantUML does not know the source and target object yet, it creates elements for them automatically.
+elements are explicitly defined.
+Whenever you create a connection, and PlantUML does not know the source and target object yet, it creates elements for them automatically. - The elements

-• The elements Customer and Clerk don’t need to declare a type (actor), because PlantUML is already in “use case mode” anyway.
-By default, it assumes that elements without any type declaration are actor elements.
+), because PlantUML is already in “use case mode” anyway.
+By default, it assumes that elements without any type declaration areactor

 I provided this example to prepare you for the fact that these kinds of shortcut notations are very common in the official docs of PlantUML.
 Expect that you may have to infer the meaning from time to time.